Teams I’ve joined

 Klaviyo, Director (IC)

 As a director in an individual contributor role, conscious agreements were crucial to making progress within ambiguous and quickly changing conditions.
-I worked closely with my managing director, producers, and creative team to agree on creative strategy, reviews, and approvals in a flexible, real-time way.
+I worked closely with my managing director, producers, and creative team to agree on creative strategy, reviews, and approvals in an agile, real-time way.

 Notes on this role: